oracle-livelabs/security/oci-network-firewall/intro/intro.md

 # Introduction to OCI Network Firewall

 Oracle Cloud Infrastructure (OCI) offers best-in-class security technology and operational processes to secure its enterprise cloud services.
 However, security in the cloud is based on a shared responsibility model.
 Oracle is responsible for the security of the underlying infrastructure, such as data center facilities, hardware, and software to manage cloud operations and services.
 Customers are responsible for securing their workloads and configuring their services and applications securely to meet their compliance obligations.
-In this workshop you will be using **OCI Network Firewall** solution to secure your workloads.
+In this workshop, you will be using the **OCI Network Firewall** solution to secure your workloads.

-This workshop will cover step-by-step(manual) and automated approach which you can follow to deploy required components on Oracle Cloud Infrastructure with OCI Network Firewall solution.
+This workshop will cover step-by-step(manual) and automated approaches which you can follow to deploy required components on Oracle Cloud Infrastructure with OCI Network Firewall solution.

+Estimated time: 120 minutes

 ## Solution